Ten Facts about Wall Street

 Wall Street became associated with business and finance after 24 traders signed an agreement to trade stocks with each other and begin the New York Stock and Exchange Board.
 The agreement was signed under a buttonwood (sycamore) tree in Wall Street and is known as the Buttonwood Agreement.
 The New York Stock and Exchange Board later became known as the New York Stock Exchange (NYSE) and is situated on Broad Street, just off a corner of Wall Street.
 Also on Wall Street is NASDAQ.

-Wall Street and its surrounding financial district make New York the second in a list of the world's financial centres according to the Global Financial Centres Index.
-Top of the list is London, England.
+According to Long Finance, Wall Street and its surrounding financial district make New York the world's top financial centre.
+Second on the list is London, England, which is then followed by Hong Kong.

 In 1929, the stock market collapsed in what is now known as the Wall Street Crash.
 This was basically the result of prices of stocks and shares falling suddenly after rising gradually throughout the 1920s.
 During this decade, as more and more people invested money (quite often money that they had been loaned), the value of stocks and shares rose to the point that they were valued at much more than they were actually worth.
 As some investors began to realise this, they decided to sell their investments to cash in on them.
 Panic selling soon followed.
 This caused share prices to suddenly fall, with the first large drop in their value occurring on Thursday 24th October 1929.
 More traders decided to sell up on the following Monday and Tuesday leading to the collapse of the market.
 These days are all now known as Black Thursday, Black Monday and Black Tuesday.
 Many people believe that the Wall Street Crash was a major cause of the Great Depression which affected the economies of many countries during the 1930s.